-A two semester course giving laboratory practice as an introductory contact with the nature and practice of art together with backnowledge and skills in design, color, and drawing.
+A two semester course giving laboratory practice as an introductory contact with the nature and practice of art together with basic knowledge and skills in design, color, and drawing.

-Topics: Problems in design; lettering; color; drawing and paiing; pencil, pen and ink, colored chalk, pastel, watercolor, tempetextiles; linoleum blockprinting; wood and plaster carving; metal moding; leather tooling.
+Topics: Problems in design; lettering; color; drawing and painting; pencil, pen and ink, colored chalk, pastel, watercolor, tempera; textiles; linoleum blockprinting; wood and plaster carving; metal modeling; leather tooling.
 Required course for art majors.
-Elective coufor non-art majors and needs no prerequisite.
-Three lectures and the laboratory periods per week.
+Elective course for non-art majors and needs no prerequisite.
+Three lectures and three laboratory periods per week.
 Course runs for full 36 weeks.